Chapter VI:

 And there was no lying to Uncle Alphard, there was no workaround.
 He’d know.
 So Regulus was bound to his promise, now and forever.

 It weighed him down, that threat, so that by the time he set foot in the dining room, his legs were heavier than ever.
 He was glad he could sit down, glad Uncle Alphard did the talking when Mother asked where they’d been.
 Uncle Alphard just smiled and said they’d gone for a walk.
 Everyone believed him, of course, because he was a grown-up, and grown-ups never got questioned.
 But since Regulus and Andromeda had been with him, no-one cared to ask them any more about it, and that was quite a relief.
 Regulus wasn’t sure if he could keep up a lie to Mother.
 Not about something so … so serious as this.
+Because it was serious.
+She had been crying.
 But he had no other choice.
 He’d promised

-Yes, Regulus was impressed with the food and the way they’d prepared it.
+So yes, Regulus was quite impressed with the food, and especially the way they’d prepared it.
 What he was less impressed with was the entertainment offered at the meal.
 Everyone just kept talking about Quidditch.
 Just Quidditch.
-Quidditch this, Quidditch that, endless talk about the latest match … Even Sirius talked all about it, very loudly, saying all sorts of things when he hadn’t even seen it!
+Quidditch this, Quidditch that, endless talk about the latest match … Even Sirius talked all about it, very loudly, saying all sorts of things when he hadn’t even seen the game they were discussing!

 He tried another bite of food, turning it to mush in his mouth.
 He didn’t really taste it.
 He wasn’t really at the table, even if his body was.
 He put his fork down.
 His hands were shaking a little, and he wasn’t hungry any more.
 He just couldn’t stop hearing Uncle Alphard’s voice in his head.
 He couldn’t stop thinking about what was wrong.